 To Avoid Unreasonable Wait TimesAs the larger publishers have consolidated, the number of houses publishing SF has gone from about 40 imprints 35 years ago, to the five or six sf/fantasy lines left today.
 Consequently, everyone ends up submitting to the same five or six publishers, and the resulting log jam of submissions has meant that many beginning authors often find themselves waiting years to even hear whether their book is being rejected.
 For example, one author told me he had waited eight years to hear from one publisher; another author had waited seven; the average among the authors involved in the discussion had been two to three years.
 And these were all published authors with excellent track records, who had been invited to submit a manuscript by one or other of the editors; one can only imagine how long unsolicited manuscripts were left moldering in the slush pile.1

-Since almost no press accepts simultaneous submissions, working your way down the list of publishers from the top to bottom could well take decades.
+Since the larger book publishers do not accept simultaneous submissions (that is, sending your manuscript to more than one publisher at a time), working your way down the list of publishers from the top to bottom could well take decades.
 Submitting through an agent can considerably speed this process, but many agents are charging reading fees, and/or have similar backlogs themselves.

-Finding such delays unconscionable, many beginning writers have chosen instead to self-publish.
+Finding such delays unconscionable, many beginning writers have chosen instead to publish independently.

 To Retain Artistic ControlEvery published author has some horror story about inappropriate cover art (e.g., spaceship battle on the cover of a book set in downtown Toronto); bad editing (e.g., copy editor eliminates one of two characters with similar names by 'correcting' the spelling to keep it 'consistent'); bad book design (e.g., uses author's default Word file to print the book); or lack of marketing (e.g., publisher focuses sales efforts on their 'big sellers' and essentially abandons lesser names).
 Frustrated by previous experiences with the bureaucratic giants or inexperienced or underfinanced small presses, some authors have chosen to go it alone.